-An optional blower can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+Your Enerzone stove comes with a blower assembly and a thermodisc kit.
+The blower assembly is secured to the back of the stove using 4 screws (screws #10 x $\frac{1}{2}$ " type "a" pan quadrex black.
+The blower increases the flow of air past heat exchange surfaces and help circulate warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
-You can purchase this option through your ENERZONE dealer.
-Make sure to specify this part number: # OA10510.